komastudios/android-gamesdk/test/memoryadvice/README.md

 *   A collection of raw memory metrics that can be captured for diagnostic purposes.

+The library provides a class `MemoryWatcher` that will perform the task of polling the `MemoryAdvisor` on behalf of the application; calling back the application when the advice state changes, as well as enforcing a budget for how much CPU time is allocated to this task.

-The choice of polling rate is left to the developer, to strike the correct balance between calling cost (this varies significantly by device but the ballpark is between 5 and 20 ms per call) and the rate of memory allocation performed by the app (higher rate allows a more timely reaction to warnings ).
+Otherwise, the choice of polling rate is left to the developer, to strike the correct balance between calling cost (this varies significantly by device but the ballpark is between 5 and 20 ms per call) and the rate of memory allocation performed by the app (higher rate allows a more timely reaction to warnings ).
 The API does not cache or rate limit, nor does it use a timer or other thread mechanism.